drostron/slamdata-docs/source/users-guide.rst

 for searches.

-Once the results appear, you can browse them just like you did earlier in the **Explore Card** with the controls in the bottom left of the interface.
+Once the results appear, you can browse them just like you did earlier in the **Preview Table Card** with the controls in the bottom left of the interface.

 Did you notice that in the search string earlier we did not specify